mbalabash/sdc-check/README.md

 ## Common threats in supply chain security

+1. **Malicious code injection**: During the development process an attacker could add malicious code to a package codebase (it is dangerous because it may be hard to catch in PR review).

-1. **Malicious package release**: An attacker may publish malicious packages and hence trick other users into installing or depending on such packages.
+2. **Malicious package release**: An attacker may publish malicious packages and hence trick other users into installing or depending on such packages.

-2. **Social Engineering**: An attacker may manipulate a maintainer to hand over sensitive information.
+3. **Social Engineering**: An attacker may manipulate a maintainer to hand over sensitive information.

-3. **Account Takeover**: An attacker may compromise the credentials of a maintainer to inject malicious code under the maintainer’s name.
+4. **Account Takeover**: An attacker may compromise the credentials of a maintainer to inject malicious code under the maintainer’s name.

-4. **Ownership transfer**: An attacker can show enthusiasm to maintain popular abandoned packages and transfer the ownership of a package.
+5. **Ownership transfer**: An attacker can show enthusiasm to maintain popular abandoned packages and transfer the ownership of a package.

-5. **Remote execution**: An attacker may target a package by compromising the third-party services used by that package.
+6. **Remote execution**: An attacker may target a package by compromising the third-party services used by that package.

 ## Roadmap